-Isotope Crossroads: Boston, a Radiological Transportation Security Tabletop Exercise (TTX) is sponsored by The Department of Energy (DOE)/National Nuclear Security Administration (NNSA)/Office of Global Material Security (GMS) and the Federal Bureau of Investigation (FBI)/Weapons of Mass Destruction Directorate (WMDD)/Nuclear and Radiological Countermeasures Unit (NRCU).
+Isotope Crossroads: Detroit, a Radiological Transportation Security Tabletop Exercise (TTX) is sponsored by The Department of Energy (DOE)/National Nuclear Security Administration (NNSA)/Office of Global Material Security (GMS) and the Federal Bureau of Investigation (FBI)/Weapons of Mass Destruction Directorate (WMDD)/Nuclear and Radiological Countermeasures Unit (NRCU).

-The purpose of the TTX is to promote information sharing, joint situational awareness, team building, and problem resolution in a crisis response situation to Federal, State, and Local emergency response personnel and transportation companies when dealing with a Weapons of Mass Destruction (WMD) incident scenario involving Category 1 and 2 radioactive materials in commercial transit.
-Area of Responsibility (AOR) specific routes, transportation companies and response procedures, and radioactive materials transported through the AOR will be discussed.
+The purpose of the TTX is to promote information sharing, joint situational awareness, team building, and problem resolution in a crisis response situation to Federal, State, and Local emergency response personnel, transportation companies, and radiological producing companies when dealing with a Weapons of Mass Destruction (WMD) incident scenario involving Category 1 and 2 radioactive or nuclear materials in commercial transit.
+Area of Responsibility (AOR) specific routes, transportation companies and response procedures, and radiological materials transported through the AOR will be discussed.
 The TTX is a one-day, no-fault, discussion-based exercise.